ESGF/esgf-docker/docs/deploy-kubernetes.md

 based on whether the `requests` and `limits` are the same or different.

 Defining `resources.requests` and `resources.limits` is good practice as it prevents a badly behaving container from taking out other containers by constraining it.
-It also allow the Kubernetes scheduler to make more intelligent about where to schedule pods to ensure they have the resources they need to run.
+It also allows the Kubernetes scheduler to make more intelligent decisions about where to schedule pods to ensure they have the resources they need to run.

 The ESGF Helm chart allows the resources section to be specified for the THREDDS and Nginx file server components: